-This course focused on the risks that climate change poses to the financial services sector, examining how the risk landscape has been altered by climate change,reviewing the practical approaches for quantifying their impact and discussing best practices for integrating climate risk into the risk management framework.
+This course focuses on the risks that climate change poses to the financial services sector.
+We will not only examine how the risk landscape has been altered by climate change, we will review practical approaches for quantifying their impact and discuss best practices for integrating climate risk into the risk management framework.
+Course participants will discuss how to approach risk disclosure and build transparency around climate risks.